mlresearch/v258/_posts/2025-04-23-dissanayake25a.md

   to incorporate redundant information as a regularizer, leading to our framework of Redundant Information Distillation (RID).
-RID leads to more resilient and effective distillation under nuisance teachers as it succinctly quantifies task-relevant knowledge rather than simply aligning student and teacher representations. "
+RID leads to more resilient and effective distillation under nuisance teachers as it succinctly quantifies task-relevant knowledge rather than simply aligning student and teacher representations.'
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: dissanayake25a
 month: 0
-tex_title: " Quantifying Knowledge Distillation using Partial Information Decomposition "
+tex_title: Quantifying Knowledge Distillation using Partial Information Decomposition
 firstpage: 4474
 lastpage: 4482
 page: 4474-4482